gardenlinux/gardenlinux/docs/tutorials/cloud/first-boot-openstack.md

 ### Step 1: Choose an Image

 Garden Linux provides pre-built images for OpenStack.
-Start by downloading and uploading an appropriate image to your OpenStack environment.
+Unlike managed cloud marketplaces, OpenStack requires you to download and upload the image to your environment.

 :::tip
 For a comprehensive overview of all image acquisition methods across platforms, see [Getting Images](/how-to/getting-images).